Wills, Trusts & Probate

 Frequently Asked Questions About Beneficiary Designations in Century City

-What happens if I don't name a beneficiary for my accounts?
+What happens if I do not name a beneficiary for my accounts?

-If your beneficiary predeceases you, the assets typically pass to a contingent beneficiary if one is named.
-If no contingent beneficiary exists, the assets may become part of your probate estate and be distributed according to your will or state law.
-This underscores the importance of naming both primary and contingent beneficiaries in Century City estate plans to provide clear instructions and avoid unintended outcomes.
+If a named beneficiary predeceases the account owner, the asset typically passes to a contingent beneficiary if one is designated.
+If no contingent beneficiary exists, the asset may be treated as part of the probate estate and distributed according to a will or state law.
+This potential outcome underscores the importance of naming contingents to provide a clear secondary distribution plan.
+Reviewing beneficiary hierarchies and naming contingents reduces the risk that accounts will be routed into probate or distributed contrary to current intentions.
+Updating contingents when family circumstances change helps maintain continuity in asset transfers and protects against unintended results.

 Leave a Reply